rowgregory/Word-Guess-Game/README.md

 # Word Guess Game

- * This app is similar to hangman.
-The theme is Sonic the Hedgehog.
+ * This app is a Sonic the Hedgehog themed Word Guess Game.

 ## Getting Started